theNewDynamic/hugo-component-tnd-func/README.md

-# hugo-component-tnd-func
+# TND Func

-A set of useful returning/formatting functions
+A set of useful returning and or formatting functions.

+See `layouts/partials/func` for demo